Azure-Samples/active-directory-dotnet-daemon/README.md

 2. The access token is used as a bearer token to authenticate the user when calling the `TodoListService` ASP.NET Web API.

 ![Overview](./ReadmeFiles/Topology.png)

-> There's a newer version of this sample!
-Check it out: https://github.com/azure-samples/ms-identity-dotnetcore-daemon-console
->
-> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
->
-> While still in public preview, every component is supported in production environments

 ### Scenario